So Your Thinking Of Not having a Wedding Rehearsal?

 So you think that you don’t need a Wedding Rehearsal?
 Really?

 You have spent thousands on your big day but you want to save costs by not having a rehearsal?
 That’s a bit like buying a car and not driving it!
 So what is the importance of a Rehearsal?
-Will it make a difference to the wedding?
+Will it make a difference?
 Can’t I just practice walking with the bridesmaids at home?
 A good rehearsal consists of many aspects and only 1 part is the actual walking down the aisle.
 On average I would say 98% of couples have a rehearsal.
 And with good reason.
 When planning for a rehearsal – ask everyone involved who is taking a part in the ceremony.
 They can then practice their part so confidence shows through.
 Yes! there is a huge difference between weddings where everyone feels confident and relaxed because they have the knowledge of what’s expected.
 Why spend all that money on a wedding to have things go wrong when only an hour rehearsal can sort all or most of these problems out?
 Where to stand- great spot, but that time of year is the sun in your eyes and the party is all squinting?
 What about daylight saving, have you allowed for the time change?
 What side is the groom standing on?
 (There is no wrong side.)

 Vows (I will hand them to you but is the print too small for anyone with eye problems?).
 Who is the bride giving her bouquet to and when? (too early, few photos in the ceremony with the flowers.)